 - Does the curriculum leverage skill sets from all the students who participate?

 Technology can and should be leveraged to enhance learning.
-This also means that technology affects attention span.
 Teaching students to use technology as a tool for their learning helps them understand how to better engage with it.

 Technology will continue to play an instrumental and larger role in work and life.
 Students need to learn how to interact with it for their benefit.